shopware/docs/resources/references/adr/2022-03-29-specify-priority-of-translations-in-dal-write-payloads.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2022-03-29-specify-priority-of-translations-in-dal-write-payloads.md)
 {% endhint %}

+# Specify priority of translations in DAL write payloads

 ## Context

 The DAL allows to write translated values in multiple ways: